JMD-PyAreSquare/gtn/README.md

-# guess the number (gui) game 1.0
+# [GUI] Guess the Number Game
-by pyaresquare.
+###By PyAreSquare.

-## about
+## About 📝
-A simple gui version of the well-known guess the number game.
+This is a GUI (Graphical User Interface) version of the simple and well-known guess the number.

-## controlls
+## Controlls 🕹️
-press 'reset the game.' to reset the game (this will make the computer choose a different number) press 'guess the number!' to submit your guess. every time you press this, the number of tires will increase by 1
+Press 'reset the game.' to reset the game. (this will make the computer choose a different number)

+Press 'guess the number!' to submit your guess. every time you press this, the number of tires will increase by 1.

-## easter eggs
+## Easter Eggs 🥚
-### I don't know if i will add more in the future)
+### I don't know if i will add more in the future

 if you create a file called
 ```
-max.txt
+max.txt in the assets directory
 ```
-in the assets folder and give it an integer value like 1000, then the next time you start the game (or hit reset) the maximum value (or difficulty) will be set to that amount.
+and give it an integer value like 1000, then the next time you start the game (or hit reset) the maximum value (the largest number that the computer caan randomly pick) will be set to that amount.

-if you change the contents in
+If you change the contents in
 ```
-max.txt
+max.txt in assets
 ```
 to anything but an integer and then reset the game, the bottom line will say 'stop messing with me.'